Gene-Editing Scientist's 'Actions Are A Product Of Modern China'

 It wasn't the last time He Jiankui would shock the world.

-Last November, as the scientist walked across a stage to a podium inside a Hong Kong conference hall, there was tepid, hesitant applause from an audience of peers uncomfortable with what he was about to announce: that he had successfully edited the genes of twin girls to help them resist HIV infection.
+Last November, as the scientist walked across a stage to a lectern inside a Hong Kong conference hall, there was tepid, hesitant applause from an audience of peers uncomfortable with what he was about to announce: that he had successfully edited the genes of twin girls to help them resist HIV infection.
 A third gene-edited baby is on the way, according to He.

-He said he used technology known as CRISPR to edit the genes of human embryos that led to live births, something that had never been done before.
+He said he used a technology known as CRISPR to edit the genes of human embryos that led to live births, something that had never been done before.
 Chinese investigators later said they confirmed his claim.

-He's experiment raised a range of ethical questions: What if this introduced mutations in the girls' DNA that would pass on genetic diseases to future generations?
-And was it ethical to create gene-edited babies, who could never be willing participants of such a risky experiment?
+He's experiment has raised a range of ethical questions: What if this introduced mutations in the girls' DNA that could pass on genetic diseases to future generations?
+And is it ethical to create gene-edited babies, who could never be willing participants in such a risky experiment?

 Many researchers attacked He as reckless, and China's government — which had once celebrated his work — has now vowed to punish him.